Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: Hospital Environment Details

 \paragraph{Architecture Matching.} Both methods use: \begin{itemize} \item Identical per-agent network architecture (2-layer MLP with hidden dimension $d_h = 128$) \item Same output heads for local state and reward prediction \item Orthogonal weight initialization \item LeakyReLU activations (negative slope $= 0.01$) \end{itemize}

-The \emph{only} architectural difference is that SeqComm includes the communication module, which adds messages to each agent's input.
+The \emph{only} architectural difference is that SeqComm includes a communication module, that adds messages to each agent's input.
 This ensures that any performance difference is attributable solely to the value of communication.

 \paragraph{Preventing Overfitting.} To ensure fair comparison, we monitor validation metrics (true environment TD loss) and report results at consistent training iterations.
 The matched learning rate ($3 \times 10^{-5}$) and high CG damping ($0.1$) provide implicit regularization that prevents overfitting in both methods.